ammonharps-git/startup/README.md

 ## HTML

 Talks (TM) will use correct HTML structure for the application.
-Two HTML pages will be included: one for login and one for talk management and sharing.
+Two HTML pages will be included: one for login and one for talk URL management and sharing.

 ## CSS